Thermodynamics of Kerr black hole: Tsallis-Cirto composition law and entropy quantization: Rotating black holes

 In this toy model the entropy depends on two quantum numbers, $N$ and $J$, with $J=N^2$ for the extremal RN black hole in the semiclassical limit $N\gg 1$.
-However, as distinct from quantization in terms of angular momentum, which is physical, the quantization in terms of Planckon number $N$ is the property of the toy model.
+Unlike quantization by angular momentum $J$, quantization by Planckon number $N$ is the property of a toy model.
 The factor $4\pi$ takes place only for the Planckon mass quantum $M_{\rm P}=1/\sqrt{G}$.
-For this mass quantum, the extreme regime is expressed entirely in integers, $J=N^2$, which is quite intriguing.
-However, for the extremal RN black hole one has $Q=N/\sqrt{\alpha}$, and $N$ cannot be integer due to the presence of the running coupling $\alpha$ in Eq.(\ref{outerRN}).
+Nevertheless, for this mass quantum, the extreme regime is expressed entirely in integers, $J=N^2$, which is quite intriguing.

-Note that this toy model may have some connection to the matrix model discussed in Refs.\cite{Chu2025,Chu2025b}, although the results for entropy are different.
+Note that this toy model produces the results, which are similar to that of the $SU(N)$ matrix model discussed in Refs.\cite{Chu2025,Chu2025b}, where the horizon of Schwarzschild black hole is identified with the fuzzy sphere and $N$ is the dimension of the Hilbert space of quantum gravity.
+Also, the $N^2$ entropy in terms of the $N\times N$ Hermitian matrices was considered for the de Sitter cosmological horizon -- the dS-Matrix Theory.\cite{Susskind2023}

+For the charge black holes, the quantization is violated by the parameter $\alpha$ -- the running coupling.
+For example, the running coupling $\alpha$ in Eq.(\ref{outerRN}) enters the condition for extremality, $N=\sqrt{\alpha} Q$, and thus $N$ cannot be integer.
+The running coupling $\alpha$ also enters the entropy of the Kerr-Newman black hole in Eq.(\ref{KerrNewman}).